ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Reporting Bugs

+If it is a SMART or drive-related problem, please try to test it with smartctl first.
+Chances are, the problem you're experiencing is not tied to GSmartControl, but is a drive firmware or smartctl problem.
+For example, to see a complete information about your /dev/sda drive, type the following in a terminal emulator (e.g., xterm, konsole or gnome-terminal):

+smartctl -a /dev/sda

-First, please collect the following information about your system.
-Without it it may be very hard or impossible to fix the bug.
+If you still think it's a GSmartControl issue, please collect the following information about your system.
+Without it, it may be very hard or impossible to fix the bug.

 * Which operating system you use (for example, OpenSUSE Linux 11.0).

-* What version of GTK and Gtkmm you have installed.
+* Which version of GTK and Gtkmm you have installed.
 Finding this out is very distribution-specific.
 For example, on OpenSUSE it would be "rpm -q gtk2 gtkmm2".
 Some distributions have gtkmm24 instead.
 You may also search them in your distribution's graphical package manager, if there is one.

 * Execution log from the program, if possible.
-To obtain it, run the program with -v option, e.g. (type the following in terminal emulator or Run dialog):
+To obtain it, run the program with -v option, e.g. (type the following in a terminal emulator or Run dialog):

-kdesu -- biocalcon -v
+gsmartcontrol_root.sh other -v

 Perform the steps needed to reproduce the bug, then go to "Options -> View Execution Log", and click "Save All".